 A faux locs bun is a popular style that is very easy to do.
 The bun can be high, low, loose or tight.

 You can also style faux locs into a simple half up, half down style by pulling the locs in the front of the head into a bun and leaving the rest down.
-You can also find cute accessories for faux locs hairstyles, such as beads, at any local beauty supply store.
+You can also find cute accessories for faux locs hairstyles, such as

 After you’ve wrapped all your faux locs around the curling tools of choice, dip each one in boiling hot water for about 30 seconds.
 Be very careful not to burn yourself with the hot water and be sure to have a towel handy.